Motor#

 spin_to_position#

-spin_to_position spins a motor and motor group to an absolute position.
+spin_to_position spins a motor or motor group to a specific position.

 Usage: